 To label anomalies consistently for the given KPIs, an operator first labels a true candidate anomaly as template.
 Then the second component, Anomaly Similarity Search, uses the template to automatically search for the top-k similar anomalies from the candidate anomalies.
-We propose an accelerated DTW method to reduce the search response time.
+We adopt several existing DTW accelerating techniques [19]-[21] to reduce the search response time.
 The operator then confirms the returned similar anomalies and labels them accordingly.
 This process continues until there are no more unlabeled anomalies.
-More details on how operators interact with Label-Less are introduced in §VI.
+More details on how operators interact with Label-Less are introduced in $\S VI$ .